Matt Evers

 Matt Evers (born March 16, 1976) is an American pair skater, model and actor.
-He is the 1998 U.S. Junior champion, and has competed in every series of the ITV series Dancing on Ice.
+He is the 1998 U.S. Junior champion, and was a professional skater on the ITV series Dancing on Ice as well as a television host for Travel Channel UK and Food Network UK.
+(2006–2023).

 Career

 With his partner Heather Allebach, Evers won the Junior pairs title at the 1998 U.S. Championships.
 The following season, they competed at three senior international events, 1998 Skate Canada International, 1998 Cup of Russia and 1998 Nebelhorn Trophy.
 He quit competing and moved to Los Angeles where he worked for a number of years before receiving an invitation to join Dancing on Ice.
+Evers also hosted a winter Olympic sport series for Travel Channel as well as two series for Food Network UK, "Made with Love" co-host by Lottie Duncan and "Matt's Summer BBQ".